sheyijojo/kubernetes_CKA_Exams/1-k8-commands.md

 - when the dns is deployed, it also creates a service to make it available to other components within a cluster
 - The service is known as kube-dns by default.
 Ip addr of this service is configured as the nameserver on pods automatically by k8- kubelet

+## What is the name of the ConfigMap object created for Corefile?

+k get configmaps -n kube-system

+ans - coredns

+root domain - cluster.local

+## What name can be used to access the hr web server from the test Application?
+## You can execute a curl command on the test pod to test.
+## Alternatively, the test Application also has a UI.
+Access it using the tab at the top of your terminal named test-app.

+k get svc
+k describe
+- check for the Selector that indicates hr
 ```